 So, kind of what you're saying is that all the hours you were compelled to learn about Christopher Columbus in school were pretty much wasted?

-I think the hours were wasted being forced to learn about Columbus from dull textbooks in school.
+The hours were wasted being forced to read about Columbus from dull textbooks in school.

-If we look at what's available in the world and divide it into things they like/probably will like now and things they don't like/probably won't like now -- but their tastes will change and those aren't fixed categories -- then the like pile will contain good picture books.
+If we look at what's available in the world and divide it into things they like/might like and things they don't like/might not like -- but their tastes will change and those aren't fixed categories -- then the like pile will contain good picture books.
 Some picture books will be about teddy bears and ice cream and spies and mysteries and different kinds of pasta and samurai and Columbus and trains and Pokemon.
 Columbus is just one of many things in the world.
 In real life he isn't separate from teddy bears.
 He's a like or not like, part of a joke or not part of a joke, in a TV show or not in a TV show.

 Do you worry that you're kids won't find out about ice cream?
 Some kids actually don't like ice cream.
 But they know about and have sampled it.